Locking Into A Rate Lock Period

 It's a common question: "What if loan interest rates go up while my application is pending?"
 The answer is, it won't.

 A "rate lock period" is customary while we're processing your information.
 It's a lender's promise to hold a certain interest rate and points for a specified amount of time, preventing customers from following the application process from start to finish, only to be surprised with an interest rate higher than they'd applied for.

-At Premium Mortgage, the average rate lock period lasts for 60 days.
+At Premium Mortgage Corporation, the average rate lock period lasts for 60 days.